Who is this for?

 - Completion of any other requirements or processes (e.g., departmental approval, biosafety, and safety abroad) for research

-As the University continues to work towards research recovery, decisions regarding face-to-face (F2F) human participant research taking place on campus and in the field must be made with an emphasis on the safety of research participants, researchers and the general public.
+As the University continues to work towards research recovery, decisions regarding face-to-face (F2F) human participant research taking place on campus and in the field must be made with an emphasis on the safety of research participants, the research community and the public.
 Assessment of resuming F2F human research continues to be done in accordance with the University’s Approach for Research Recovery & Adaptation, in conjunction with the General Workplace Guidelines.

-As per SGS’ Research Engagement/Re-engagement Planning webpage, the decision to return to on-campus or off-campus research activities must remain the right of the graduate student.
+As per SGS’ Research Engagement/Re-engagement Planning webpage, the decision to return to on-campus or off-campus research activities must remain the right of the graduate student and trainee post-doctoral fellow.
 Please see this webpage for further information regarding the rights and responsibilities of students and post-doctoral fellows and their faculty supervisors with respect to on-campus and field research.

 Below are research ethics principles and concerns researchers should consider in determining when and how to propose and conduct F2F human research.
-They should be used in developing/revising protocols and completing the Face-to-Face and Off-Campus (F2FOC) COVID-19 Review Form.
+They should be used in developing/revising protocols and completing the Face-to-Face Human Participant COVID-19 Risk Assessment Form.

 - Risk to Participants

 Research Ethics Boards are responsible for the health and well-being of human participants.
 The overarching principle in considering the recovery of F2F research is risk to participants.
 Because the concept of minimal risk (i.e., the risk of “daily life”) has changed, this evolving situation should influence how researchers assesses the risk level if it involves having participants leaving their homes to participate in research.
 Specifically: